-PKF Littlejohn LLP was appointed as the Company's auditor at the annual general meeting on 17 May 2023.
+PKF Littlejohn LLP was appointed as the Company's auditor at the annual general meeting on 17 May 2023 and was re-appointed at the annual general meeting held on 15 May 2024.

 The Committee monitors the relationship with PKF to ensure that auditor independence and objectivity are maintained.
 They assess auditor independence by obtaining assurances from PKF that all partners and staff involved are independent of any links to the Company and confirmation that all partners and staff comply with their ethics and independence policies and procedures which are fully consistent with the FRC's Ethical Standard.